HL7NZ/nzf/input/pagecontent/interactions.md

 Due to legal reasons we cannot provide a full download of all of our source data via the clinical use definitions.
 These therefore need to be provided via an API on a per medication basis.

-#### Why return include the medication and concept map resources in the response?
+#### Why include the medication and concept map resources in the response?

 The medication and concept maps resources are optionally included in the reponse (defaulting to be included).
 The reason for this is that it provides full tracibility to the mapping process.